A Different View of Paris

 Enjoy an immersive art experience like never before at the Atelier des Lumières, 38 Rue Saint-Maur.
 Metro: Père Lachaise, Rue Saint-Maur, Voltaire or Saint-Ambroise

-This gives you a glimpse of what to expect from the fantastic Atelier des Lumières where you can literally and metaphorically immerse yourself in art.
+Just a glimpse of what to expect from the fantastic Atelier des Lumières where you can literally and metaphorically immerse yourself in art.
 During my recent visit, the exhibitions were of the work of Van Gogh and masterpieces of Japanese art.
 The work is projected digitally across the entire space, floor included, and has been incorporated into a visual and musical production that will fill your soul and your heart.
 Sounds gimmicky but it’s utterly wonderful.

 It was like nothing I'd seen before and I was completely swept up in the spectacle as the great works of Van Gogh's life flashed and floated across the walls and then disappeared into the floor or the corners of the room, replaced by the next series.
 His ravens appeared from the side of the room and flew cawing over our heads.
 I almost ducked out of the way.